+A thread on Boards.ie recently raised the issue of fraudulent personal injuries claims.
 Jessie Jane from Meath said: “My friend had a minor accident 2 years ago at a roundabout.
 Another car tipped her car causing very minor damage.
 She was OK, but was told by her husband to play up to it and go to doctors etc. She got a damn good offer from the Injuries Board, which she refused because she got greedy, even though she had nothing wrong with her.
 We told her to take the offer and leave it at that.
 Her solicitor says she will get her even more money, but I think she [the solicitor] was trying to milk it for herself.
 More money for her if she brings the case to court.
 Then her solicitor started court proceedings and eventually she had a meeting with the other side, who say they had proof she was not as bad as she was making out.
 [They] had a statement from the woman who tipped her in the car park and that woman was willing to go to court.
 She is wishing now she had taken the first offer and run.
-Can this happen and is it common now for insurance companies to look into exaggerated claims?"1
+Can this happen and is it common now for insurance companies to look into exaggerated claims?”2

 Much of the response was predictable, with many Boards members criticising the behaviour of the ‘friend’.
 Some of the responses might almost have come from members of the insurance industry.

 Pro Hoc Vice replied: “It’s very common.
-I have seen cases [where] the insurance company looked at Facebook, employed investigators and looked in detail into past claims and medical history.
+I have seen cases [where] the insurance company looked at Facebook, employed investigators and looked in detail into past claims and medical history.”
 ABajaninCork said: “Of course it is!
 Insurance companies have a duty to mitigate their losses.
 Did you really think they’d just pay up and that’s the end of it?”

 Santa Cruz said: “Hopefully she will be hit for all legal costs.
 Insurance companies employ accident investigators and private investigators to check claims.
 I’d say they saw your friend coming a mile away.”
 Jackboy said: “You should report this info to the guards.
 She has broken the law and people like her are the reason why insurance is so high.”
-Bepolite cautioned: "Private investigators are frequently and effectively used.
-Frankly, Facebook et al has made the job child’s play.”
+Bepolite cautioned: “Frankly, Facebook et al has made the job child’s play.”

 If a plaintiff is elderly or simply forgetful in court, the court may decide not to dismiss the claim.
-In 2011, for example, Bus Éireann appealed to the Supreme Court5 against the decision of the High Court in Limerick that 78-year-old widow Rose Ahern was entitled to damages against the bus company.
+In 2011, for example, Bus Éireann appealed to the Supreme Court6 against the decision of the High Court in Limerick that 78-year-old widow Rose Ahern was entitled to damages against the bus company.
 Mrs Ahern had been a passenger on a bus in Limerick when the driver had to brake heavily to avoid hitting a car which pulled out in front of him.
 She had fallen from her seat and been injured.

 Liability wasn’t an issue in the High Court, but the bus company argued about the nature and extent of Mrs Ahern’s injuries, particularly her claim for a carer costing €177,000 – a claim that was withdrawn after she was cross‐examined.
 The High Court awarded her €40,000 damages and most of her costs.